ForFightHub/Music-Bot-Discord/README.md

 8.Run install.bat & wait to install.
 9.To run bot & get it online, run "start.bat"
 ```

+## Some Customize!
+- Check this path : "events/ready.js".
+Open file, customize you bot status with file helps!
+- Check tish path : "commands/invite.js".
+Open file, at line 13 you can set the permissions id with link!
+Do it for better invite command.

 ## Any Problem?
 - If you are persian, visit my site or my aparat channeel (or youtube).
 My site : https://arminia.ir
 - If you are at other countries, contact me at discord!
 My Nickname at my profile.